kjredsox/k12-sso/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Please read the [SSO Tutorial](http://on-api.developer.blackbaud.com/tutorials/jwt-sso/) first.

 ### Prerequisites
-* Local Server runing PHP
+* Local Server running PHP
 * Abbiltiy to clone or download code from github
 * Ability to create SSO in onProducts